spatialos/gdk-for-unity/docs/content/commands.md

 `build_wall` command responses are on a `CommandResponses<BuildWallResponse>` ECS component.

-### World commands
+## World commands
 World commands are RPCs to request specific things from the SpatialOS.

 > They're different to component commands (which the sections above this cover), which are user-defined in schema.
-For more information, see [World commands](https://docs.improbable.io/reference/13.0/shared/design/commands#world-commands)in the SpatialOS documentation.
+For more information, see [World commands](https://docs.improbable.io/reference/13.0/shared/design/commands#world-commands) in the SpatialOS documentation.

 Every ECS entity has a `WorldCommandSender` ECS component for sending world commands.
 For each world command, there is a corresponding method to send the command and response object.